josef-w/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning with numpy
-Implementing classic machine learning algorithms using numpy(without use of sklearn).
+Implement classic machine learning algorithms using numpy(without use of sklearn).
+It will be a good place to start with if you want to understand how they work.
 The code are adjusted from the assignments of machine learning courses in UBC.
-It's a good place to start with if you want to understand how they work.
 The dict of the files and the modulars/functions that contained in each file are as follows.

     └─code
         ├─findMin.py
+        │  ├─findMinL1
         │  └─findMin
         ├─kmeans.py
         │  └─Kmeans